Critical fluctuations of elastic moduli in jammed solids: Conclusion and discussions

 In this paper, we have investigated the sample-to-sample fluctuations of the shear modulus and contact number in two models of jammed packings.
 We have found that, while the average values exhibit critical exponents that depend on the interaction potential, the critical exponents of fluctuations display potential-independent values with respect to $\delta z$.
 Specifically, the fluctuation indicators scale as $\chi_{\delta z} \sim \delta z^{-2/5}$ for the excess contact number and $\chi_G \sim \delta z^{-1/2}$ for the shear modulus in three dimensions.
 The exponent of the shear modulus is identical for both stressed and unstressed systems.
 While the exponent of excess contact number is dimension-dependent, the exponent of shear moduli is identical for two- and three-dimensional packings.

 As stated in the Introduction, the divergence of fluctuations implies the divergence of associated correlation lengths.
-Our results indicate that the exponent governing the length scale associated with contact-number fluctuations may depend on spatial dimension, whereas the length scale associated with elastic-modulus fluctuations exhibits the same scaling behaviour in both two and three dimensions.
-The exponent controlling the divergence of elastic-modulus fluctuations coincides with that of the correlation length $l_c$, which characterises low-frequency vibrational modes and diverges at the jamming transition~\cite{Silbert_2005}, strongly suggesting that elastic-modulus fluctuations are accompanied by this length scale.
-This length scale $l_c$ related to elastic-modulus fluctuations also manifests itself in vibrational modes~\cite{Silbert_2005,Yan_2016,Shimada_Mizuno_Wyart_Ikeda_2018} and responses to point forces~\cite{Lerner_2014}, and these behaviours can also be captured within EMT~\cite{Wyart_EPL_2010,DeGiuli_2014}.
+Our results indicate that the exponent governing the length scale associated with contact-number fluctuations depends on spatial dimension, whereas the length scale associated with elastic-modulus fluctuations exhibits the same scaling behaviour in both two and three dimensions.
+The exponent controlling the divergence of elastic-modulus fluctuations coincides with that of the correlation length $l_c \sim \delta z^{-1/2}$, which characterises low-frequency vibrational modes and diverges at the jamming transition~\cite{Silbert_2005}.
+Crucially, the shear modulus of jammed packing is significantly influenced by non-affine responses to the deformation, which are known to be spatially organised over $l_c$ under global shear~\cite{During_2013}.
+Just as the four-point susceptibility reflects the growth of domain size of dynamic heterogeneity in glass-forming liquids, the divergence of $\chi_G$ manifests the increasing correlation length of the non-affine displacement fields.
+As the system approaches the jamming transition, these displacements become increasingly correlated over larger distances, leading to greater variability in the shear modulus between different samples.
+This length scale $l_c$ related to elastic-modulus fluctuations also manifests itself in vibrational modes~\cite{Silbert_2005,Yan_2016,Shimada_Mizuno_Wyart_Ikeda_2018} and responses to local perturbation~\cite{Lerner_2014}, and these behaviours can also be captured within EMT~\cite{Wyart_EPL_2010,DeGiuli_2014}.
+The fact that $\chi_G \sim \delta z^{-1/2} \sim l_c$ holds across different interaction potentials and spatial dimensions strongly suggests that the elastic criticality is robustly controlled by this mesoscopic length scale, regardless of local microscopic details.
 By contrast, the physical implication of the length scale associated with contact-number fluctuations remains unclear.
-In particular, obtaining a more precise estimate of the corresponding critical exponent of $\chi_{\delta z}$ in two dimensions, as well as clarifying the physical role of the length scales, remains an important direction for future work.
+However, our results highlight the fact that those fluctuations obey different scaling exponents in two and three dimensions, while the average contact number follows a single exponent.
+This suggests that the spatial correlation of the contact network or geometric constraints may involve different characteristic features in dimensions.

 Finally, we situate our results on elastic fluctuations in the context of the HET, which provides a theoretical framework for describing sound attenuation in amorphous solids.
 According to HET, the attenuation coefficient $\Gamma$ and the propagation frequency $\Omega$ are related through the Rayleigh scaling~\cite{SchirmacherRuocco}